adiq/atlassian-dind/README.md

-# atlassian-dind
+# Atlassian Docker in Docker

-Docker Image for running CI which Docker in Docker approach
+Docker Image for running CI with Docker in Docker approach, based on official atlassian image.